4adel/PG-Media/README.md

 # Social Media App Express PostgeSQL

-First of all Cookies is not your besnuess
+First of all Cookies is not your business, the backend will handle them just set withCredentials to true

 | Name | Value |